Research Frontpage

 • Concentrate on a smaller set of pages that can win repeated citations, rather than broad content sprawl.

-• Track mentions separately from clicks, since many citations do not link back.
+• Track mentions separately from citations, since many mentions do not link back and the two outcomes are now being measured differently.

-• Shape LinkedIn posts for extraction with specific questions, consistent terminology, and standalone paragraphs that AI systems can lift cleanly.
+• Shape LinkedIn content for retrieval with specific questions, consistent terminology, and standalone paragraphs that AI systems can lift cleanly.

 Leverage